 Services are FREE to all enrolled EWU students!

-Counseling and Pyschological Services (CAPS) offers some of the following services for our students:
+Counseling and Wellness Services (CAWS) offers some of the following services for our students:

 - Short-term counseling Group counseling